 Sweetwater has unrivalled customer service, a huge array of makes and models, including many retailer exclusives, and above all else, good pricing and an easy to use website.

-Sweetwater is the largest online guitar retailer in the United States, and in fact only operate one physical store, which also happens to be their warehouse and operations center.
+Sweetwater is the largest online guitar retailer in the United States and in fact only operates one physical store, which also happens to be their warehouse and operations center.
 They have over 100 acres of space, including the store, recording studios, warehouse, office space, and even a diner.

 Their warehouse alone is an astonishing 480,000 square feet, so with so much space available, it’s not surprising that they offer one of the widest selections of brands and models of any music retailer, not just in the US, but in the world.

-For intermediate and advanced players, Sweetwater boasts an incredible range of guitars and gear, from pro level recording and live sound equipment, through to high end guitars for the discerning blues lawyer and bedroom shredder.
+For intermediate and advanced players, Sweetwater boasts an incredible range of guitars and gear, from pro level recording and live sound equipment to high-end guitars for the discerning blues lawyer and bedroom shredder.
 You’ll find big names like Fender, Gibson, Martin, and Taylor to name but a few.

 Besides their huge collection of gear, Sweetwater’s biggest benefit is their unparalleled customer service.
 It sounds easy to say, but no other music retailer in the US can come close to Sweetwater when it comes to looking after their customers.